AndyFul/ConfigureDefender/README.md

 # ConfigureDefender stable version 3.1.1.1 - July 2022

-No changes as compared to ver 3.0.1.1, except for adding updated certificate. https://github.com/AndyFul/ConfigureDefender/blob/master/What_is_new%20(ver.%203.1.1.1).txt
+No changes as compared to ver 3.0.1.1, except for adding the updated certificate.
+In the ConfigureDefender window, this version is still described as 3.0.1.1.
+The code of x86 and x64 executables is identical in versions 3.0.1.1 and 3.1.1.1.
+But, because of adding the new certificate, the file hashes are different. https://github.com/AndyFul/ConfigureDefender/blob/master/What_is_new%20(ver.%203.1.1.1).txt

 ## Overview